The 8 biggest mistakes when washing

 Roughly speaking

-• Bed linen and towelling: 60 degrees
+• Bed linen and towelling: 60 degrees - or with the bluu silvertrooper even at 40 degrees

-• Wool and silk clothes: 30 degrees
+• Delicates, wool and silk: 30 degrees

 Tip: If the label says 30 degrees, then the laundry can really only tolerate this temperature and not the 40 degree wash program instead.
 This minimal difference can be decisive.